top of page

 One of Entropy's Best Nonfiction Books of 2020-2021

 "In Sarah Minor’s adventurous and investigatory debut collection of essays, Bright Archive, place and space are inextricably linked through an imaginative exploration of the patterns, shapes, and systems that alternately organize and disrupt our ordinary intimacies.
-Using elements of memoir, concrete poetry, archival research, interview, performance, and design in a radiant kaleidoscope of storytelling, the essays in Bright Archive delight in challenging the reader’s habits of interaction with the page and its possibilities."
+Using elements of memoir, concrete poetry, archival research, interview, performance, and design, the essays in Bright Archive delight in challenging the reader’s habits of interaction with the page and its possibilities."

 "Sarah Minor’s sense of what an essay is, what it can look like, and what it can contain is way beyond what almost anyone else is even attempting.
 Open to any page in this book and you’re going to encounter something new."